Symptoms of bowel cancer

 - persistent blood in the stools – that occurs for no obvious reason or is associated with a change in bowel habit

-- a persistent change in your bowel habit – which usually (but not always) means going more often, with looser stools (poo) – viral infections causing diarrhoea for a few days are common: if it doesn’t settle in a few days seek medical advice
+- a persistent change in your bowel habit – which usually (but not always) means going more often, with looser stools (poo) – viral infections causing diarrhoea for a few days are common: if it doesn’t calm down in a few days seek medical advice

 - persistent lower abdominal (tummy) pain, bloating or discomfort – that's always caused by eating and may be associated with loss of appetite or significant unintentional weight loss